raghulchandramouli/raghulchandramouli/README.md

-# 👨‍💻 [Raghulchandramouli]
+# 👨‍💻 Het there

 ## 📚 About Me

 Hey there!
-I'm [Raghulchandramouli], a passionate student from India 🇮🇳 currently diving deep into the world of AI technology.
+I'm Raghulchandramouli, a passionate student from India 🇮🇳 currently diving deep into the world of AI technology.
 My ultimate goal is to become a skilled ML engineer, and I'm constantly working towards honing my programming skills.

 ## 🎓 Education